-Realizing the importance of vocabulary, many Maritime English teachers believe that cadets of maritime colleges, who will soon become seafarers after they graduate, have to be equipped with adequate vocabulary.
+Realizing the importance of vocabulary, many Maritime English teachers believe that cadets of maritime colleges, who will soon become seafarers who work on board vessel after they graduate, have to be equipped with adequate vocabulary.
 As seafarers, they have to be able to understand instructions, manuals, publications, and they might have to give instructions to the lower-rank crew.
 It is important to ensure that cadets have an adequate vocabulary so that they are able to communicate correctly and effectively when they work on the vessels.

-However, a research conducted by Navarro, Garbin, Agena, & Garcia (2015) Maritime students' regarding English proficiency revealed that maritime students are incompetent in vocabulary and comprehension and fairly incompetent in grammar.
+However, a research conducted by Navarro, Garbin, Agena, & Garcia (2015) regarding Maritime students' English proficiency revealed that maritime students are incompetent in vocabulary and reading comprehension and fairly incompetent in grammar.
 He investigated 586 respondents of Filipinos maritime students (222 first year students, 189 second year students and 168 third year students) and concluded that the English proficiency level of maritime students should be improved particularly along vocabulary, grammar and reading comprehension.
-Even though it has not been found any similar research in Indonesia, considering the similarities between Philippine and Indonesia in terms of archipelago country and the geographical position as the Southeast Asian country, the result of Navarro's study can become a valuable resource of knowledge for the writer in conducting this research.
+Even though similar researches in Indonesia have not been found, considering the similarities between Philippine and Indonesia in terms of archipelago country and the geographical position as the Southeast Asian country, the result of Navarro's study can become a valuable resource of knowledge for the writer in conducting this research.